Light sounding Vegvisir glass wind chime made from high fire clay and fused glass.

 I hand-rolled 4" clay disc (10cm) and carved it with the sacred Icelandic Runic symbol, the Vegvisir compass, fired, then glazed and fired once again.

-Strands of opaque blue and translucent dark brown glass are decorated with Amethyst crystal chips, agate stone beads, Swarovski crystal and glass beads, and one central handmade clay bead.
-The chime terminates in one of my ceramic ASGARD bind rune pendants!
+Strands of iridescent and bronze glass are decorated with agate, hematite and metal beads, Swarovski crystal beads, and one central handmade clay bead.
+The chime terminates in one of my ceramic Viking Warrior bind rune pendants!

-Total length from top of hook to bottom is 20" long (51cm).
+Total length from top of hook to bottom is 19" long (48 cm).
 The hook is made of chainmail rings and steel.

 *Each creation I make is unique and one of a kind, the photo above is what you will receive.
 The intensity of colour may differ from a pc monitor to a smartphone.*